hellohaptik/chatbot_ner/ner_v2/detectors/numeral/number_range/README.md

-### Steps to add new language for Number detection
+### Steps to add new language for Number Range detection

 In order to add any new language you have to follow below steps:

-1. Create a directory with `ISO 639-1` code of that language inside `ner_v2/detectors/numeral/number/`.
+1. Create a directory with `ISO 639-1` code of that language inside `ner_v2/detectors/numeral/number_range/`.

 2. Create a directory named `data` inside language_code folder.

-3. Add two files named `numerals_constant.csv`, `units.csv` inside data folder.
+3. Add a CSV files named `number_range_keywords.csv` inside data folder.

    Below is the folder structure of same after adding all the files for new language `xy`.